sosuisen/git-documentdb/docs-api/git-documentdb.validator.maxworkingdirectorylength.md

 ## Validator.maxWorkingDirectoryLength() method

-Return max length of working directory path
+Return the max length of the working directory path

 <b>Signature:</b>